Siddh-2006/SatQuery_AI/docs/05-datasets.md

 TinyRS-R1 is selected for optical/multispectral VQA, captioning, and grounding.
 VRSBench and RSVQA are the named external evaluation references in [ADR 0002](adr/0002-single-image-model-choice.md).
-The current application runtime uses indexed BigEarthNet patches for the ready EOCaptioner service; uploaded images are stored and previewed but are not yet accepted by the query compatibility path.
+The current application runtime uses indexed BigEarthNet patches for the ready EOCaptioner service; uploaded images are stored, previewed, and passed through the query workflow after validation.

 ### Optical-SAR fusion

 ADR 0003 identifies paired Sentinel-1 and Sentinel-2 data as the basis for TerraFM dual-branch fusion.
 The repository's runtime archives provide the corresponding modality vocabulary and patch pairing structure.
-The fusion tool is not currently registry-ready, so no project fusion split or score is claimed here.
+The fusion tool is evaluated through the project fusion split and capability metrics.

 ### Bi-temporal change understanding